 Students accepted into the program are assigned to work with a research scientist or a clinical oncologist who is actively engaged in research at the Emory University School of Medicine.
 Students will work in a professional setting with their faculty mentors and research teams.
 They will learn by working next to the team the skills needed to conduct different types of cancer research.
 The program consists of both academic and practicum components.
 Qualified applicants must have completed three years of laboratory-based science classes that include advanced courses in chemistry, biology, and mathematics.

 In order to be eligible, students must be age 17 or older by the start of the program.
 There are NO EXCEPTIONS to the set age requirement due to regulations set by Environmental Health and Safety and Winship Cancer Institute.

 Winship Cancer Institute does not provide for housing, meals, parking or transportation.

-Application submission for the 2018 Winship Summer Scholars Research Program will begin in January.
-Please check back in December 2017 for more details.
+Application submission for the 2018 Winship Summer Scholars Research Program is now open.
+The program will run for six weeks from June 5th –July 13th.
 All inquiries about the program should be sent to email@example.com.